redradrat/shipcaps/README.md

 ## Design

-In Shipcaps we're dealing with 2 different types.
+In Shipcaps we're dealing with 2 different kinds.
 A `Cap` as in "Capability", and an `App` as in "Application".

 ### Cap ("Capability")